-I'm not going to reply to text messages that come in at 9:00 PM You may hear from me at 5:00 AM because I'm getting my day started, and I say it jokingly.
+I'm not going to reply to text messages that come in at 9 p.m.
+You may hear from me at 5 a.m. because I'm getting my day started.
+And I say it jokingly.
 It doesn't have to be regimented and stiff, and here are my office hours Monday through Friday, eight to five.
 Don't call me after that time, but let your clients know, here's why I'm in this business.
 Here's what's happening in my own life.
 I have a family.
 I have a significant other.
 I want to travel and see the world.
-Whatever that may look like, share that with them, but also let them know, because I have systems and processes in place, you are not going to feel the impact of me honoring what's important to me because I'm still here to serve you.
+Whatever that may look like, share that with them, but also let them know because I have systems and processes in place, you’re not going to feel the impact of me honoring what's important to me because I'm still here to serve you.